subaquatic-pierre/pwa-ci-cd/README.md

 # Progressive Web Application CI /CD Infrastructure

-Infrastructure to host a Progressive Web Application with AWS S3.
-It provides SSL certificate and redirect from www to root domain.
-It features a staging domain for testing as well as Github actions for test automation and deployment.
+Infrastructure and GitHub actions to test and deploy a Progressive Web Application hosted on AWS S3.
+It provides SSL certificate and redirects from `www.domain.com` to the root domain, ie `domain.com`.
+The pipeline also features a staging domain to verify the application is working as expected in a live environment, once verified the staging domain can be merged with the main branch which will trigger automatic deployment to the main domain.

 ## Main Features

 - :star: Progressive Web Application application hosted on AWS S3
-- :star: GitHub CI / CD actions for tests automation and deployment.
+- :star: GitHub CI/CD actions for test automation and deployment
 - :star: Application served on a worldwide CDN with AWS CloudFront
 - :star: Secure connection with SSL certificate on AWS Route 53
 - :star: Redirect all <http://www.domain.com> traffic to <https://domain.com>